Personal Development

 7. To reduce your chances of failure, put contingency plans in place.

 You know yourself better than anyone.
 You are well aware of your strengths and weaknesses when it comes to making changes and implementing new things.
-Save yourself time and disappointment by putting contingency plans into place rather than flying unquestioningly into your goals.

-If you know you tend to procrastinate, create a contingency plan that considers the habit and can help keep you on track.
 If you tend to give up on your dreams by month two, brainstorm ways to keep yourself engaged before burnout hits.
 The goal is to have a backup plan waiting in the wings for setbacks that you’ll likely encounter.

 woman writing thoughts and feelings